 difficult events or experiences in life.

 The university can offer psychological counselling in Estonian, English and Russian (free of charge).
-To make an appointment, please contact: psyhholoog [ät] ut.ee.
+To make an appointment, please register here: ut.ee/noustamisbronn

-Career counselling helps students make decisions related to their work and education, plan and develop their career and develop their job search skills.
-Career Service Coordinator can help students to:
+Career counselling helps students make decisions related to their work and education, plan and develop their career and develop their job searching skills.
+Career counsellor can help students to:

-understand themselves (their knowledge, abilities, skills, interests, values, needs and characteristics);
+better understand themselves (incl. analysing their knowledge, abilities, skills, interests, values, needs and characteristics);

-see and evaluate the real situation (including study and work opportunities);
+see and evaluate the real situation (incl. study and work opportunities);

 analyse the business potential of business ideas;